sanjanapeddada-droid/Plant-Monitoring-System/README.md

 ![alt text](image-3.png)

-folders:
+Folders:
-- backend: code that connects MQTT and database with the rest of the code
+- backend: code that connects MQTT and the database with the frontend
-- data: code for the frontend part of our system
+- data: code for the frontend part of our system (Vue)
-- dataComparsion: code for comparing the incoming sensor data to the set thresholds.

 ##  Team Contributions